joaohelio/sumup/README.md

 # Job Processor

-A Phoenix application that processes job tasks with dependencies and returns them in the correct execution order.
+Processes job tasks with dependencies and returns them in the correct execution order.

 ## Features